dcarbone/php-fhir/README.md

 # php-fhir
-Tools for consuming data from a FHIR server with PHP
+Tools for creating PHP classes from the HL7 FHIR Specification

 # Installation